netboxlabs/netbox-proxmox-automation/README.md

  * Debugger PIN: XXX-XXX-XXX
 ```

 The above `flask` command will start the Flask application on port 8000 (or whatever you specify with the `-p` argument) and will bind on the IP address (or IP addresses) that were specified with the `-h` argument.
 In this case, we used 0.0.0.0 with the `-h` argument, so the Flask application will listen on all interfaces.
-The `--debug` argument indicates that we will run a single-threaded web service and that we will show output to stdout.  *You will want to use `gunicorn.py` or some other WSGI to run the Flask application in production.*
+The `--debug` argument indicates that we will run a single-threaded web service and that we will show output to stdout.  *You will want to use `gunicorn.py` or some other WSGI server to run the Flask application in production.*

 ## Initial Configuration: NetBox Event Rules and Webhooks